cyralinc/terraform-azure-sidecar-vm/docs/byos.md

 letting the module manage the sidecar secrets automatically.

-You can create your own secret in Azure Key Vault and provide its name to parameter `secret_name` as long as the secrets contents is a JSON with the following format:
+You can create your own secret in Azure Key Vault and provide its name to parameter `secret_id` as long as the secrets contents is a JSON with the following format:

 ```JSON